-The Older Americans Act (OAA) assigns a very active emergency management coordination role for the Lieutenant Governor's Office on Aging (LGOA) and Planning Service Area (PSA).
+The Older Americans Act (OAA) assigns a very active emergency management coordination role for the LGOA and Planning Service Areas (PSAs).
 OAA Section 307 (29) stipulates that the PSA shall include in its Area Plan "information detailing how the area agency on aging will coordinate activities, and develop long-range emergency preparedness plans, with local and State emergency response agencies, relief organizations, local and State governments, and any other institutions that have responsibility for disaster relief service delivery."

-In addition, the PSA has a shared responsibility for emergency management coordination, as defined by the Presidential Directive "National Strategy Federal Whole Community".
+In addition, the PSA has a shared responsibility for emergency management coordination, as defined by Presidential Policy Directive / PPD-8: National Preparedness, which includes sharing the responsibility of preparedness through a "whole community" approach.
 This directive has changed how emergency management coordination is conducted on the Federal, State, and local levels.
 After Hurricane Katrina, there is now a greater emphasis on emergency management coordination at the local level, as opposed to the state level.

 It is the LGOA's role, as the State Unit on Aging and as a State Constitutional Office, to ensure that each PSA has an operational Emergency Preparedness Plan.
-A copy of the uniformed PSA Emergency Preparedness Plan Format template shall be included as part of the Annual Area Plan Update Instruction Guide for the PSAs to follow while preparing their emergency preparedness plans.
+A copy of the uniformed PSA Emergency Preparedness Plan Format template shall be included as part of the Annual Area Plan Update Instruction Guide for the PSAs to follow while preparing, planning, and updating their emergency preparedness plans.